 Dental crowns are one of the most versatile restorative options.
 A dentist can use a crown to hold together and protect a broken tooth, anchor a dental bridge, cover a dental implant; encase a tooth after root canal therapy; and correct other problems.
-Dr. Sherman provides beautiful porcelain dental crowns for residents of Del Mar and surrounding areas.
+Dr. Terranova, Dr. Saade, and Dr. Hurley provide beautiful porcelain dental crowns for residents of Del Mar and surrounding areas.
 Porcelain crowns look quite natural since they are custom-designed to match the surrounding teeth.

 Torrey Pines Dental Arts provides porcelain dental bridges as a less-expensive, non-invasive alternative to dental implants, making them one of the more common solutions for missing teeth.
 Dental bridges are used to anchor an artificial tooth in the gap left by a missing tooth.
 The bridge itself is anchored to dental crowns placed on the natural teeth on either side of the gap.
 Residents of La Jolla, Del Mar, and the greater San Diego area can receive attractive, long-lasting restorations with dental bridges at Torrey Pines Dental Arts.
-Dr. Richard Sherman has years of experience in restorative dentistry and uses premium dental materials.
+Our doctors have years of experience in restorative dentistry and use only premium dental materials.

 Inlays and onlays are an alternative to fillings for teeth with significant decay but with otherwise healthy tooth structure.
-Unlike fillings, which are applied and then cured, inlays and onlays are crafted in a dental laboratory of ceramic materials and then applied to the teeth.
+Unlike fillings, when composite resin is applied to a tooth and then cured, inlays and onlays are crafted of ceramic materials and then applied to the teeth.
 Inlays and onlays can strengthen teeth, and onlays have the added benefit of covering the top of the tooth and improving the tooth’s shape.
-Inlays and onlays are placed in two dental visits about two weeks apart, and the result is a stronger tooth with a durable and attractive restoration.
+Inlays and onlays can be made in a single visit, just like our same-day crowns.

 Full and partial dentures are relatively inexpensive options for replacing multiple missing teeth.
 Modern dentures are made of attractive, durable materials and they are virtually indistinguishable from natural teeth.
 Torrey Pines Dental Arts provides dentures that are crafted to complement each patient’s facial features.
 For the best possible results, patients can have their dentures securely anchored to the jawbone with dental implants, which keep the dentures from slipping or shifting.

 Dental implants are one of the best solutions for missing teeth, whether the teeth were lost due to an accident, disease, tooth extractions, or another cause.
 Since a dental implant replaces the root of a missing tooth, dentists are able to anchor an artificial replacement tooth directly to the jawbone without depending on support from the surrounding teeth.
-Dr. Richard Sherman consults with patients considering dental implants to determine if implants are the best solution for their tooth loss.
-He also restores dental implants and mini dental implants, and refers patients who need to either Dr. Anthony J. Opilka, our periodontist, or Dr. Mark D. Breese, our Oral and Maxillofacial Surgeon.
+Our surgeons Dr. Hector Caballero, and Dr. Anthony Opilka consult with patients who are considering dental implants to determine if implants are the best solution for their tooth loss.
+They work closely with our restorative dentists to achieve the most stable and long-lasting dental implant.

 Statistics show that 69% of adults ages 35 to 44 have lost at least one permanent tooth to an accident, gum disease, a failed root canal or tooth decay.
 Furthermore, by age 74, 26% of adults have lost all of their permanent teeth.

-Before and after a dental implant is placed and restored
+Before and after a dental implant is placed and restore